pvdz/preval/tests/_tofix/webasm_far_far_away_maybe.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) access object property that also exists on prototype? $array_flatMap
-- (todo) arr mutation may be able to inline this method: tmpMCF$3
+- (todo) support $array_flatmap with arguments?
 - (todo) arr mutation may be able to inline this method: $array_flatMap
-- (todo) support $array_flatmap with arguments?

 ## Globals